-Our named executive officers are entitled to payments upon a termination of employment or a change in control.
+Our named executive officers are entitled to certain payments upon a termination of employment or a change in control.
+Please see "Narrative to Summary Compensation Table" and "Agreements with our Executive Officers" for information regarding potential payments upon termination or a change in control.